2023 Solar Incentives Guide for Pickerington, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Solar incentives may include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are provided by the federal government, some by the Ohio government and some by your specific utility company, county or municipality.
-Categories of solar incentives include:
+Solar incentives are designed to encourage homeowners to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+Solar incentives may include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are given by the federal government, some by the state of Ohio and some by your utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives may be available to you if the solar system on your home produces more than a specified (generally small) amount of electricity.
-These types of incentives are generally handled at the state level.
-You can sell any SRECs you have to your utility company or other buyers, and the money you receive in return is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives might be available to you if your solar system produces more than a specified (generally small) amount of electricity.
+Performance-based incentives are normally handled by the state government.
+You can sell the SRECs you receive to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.

-- Tax Exemptions: Tax exemptions may come in one of two forms.
-The first is sales tax exemption, which is applied when you purchase solar panels.
-The second is property tax exemption.
-This allows you to exclude the added value of your solar system when calculating property tax for your house.
+- Tax Exemptions: Tax exemptions can come in one of two forms.
+First, there is sales tax exemption, which is applied when you purchase solar panels.
+The second is property tax exemption, which allows you to exclude the value added by your solar system when calculating property tax for your home.

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
-You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+The credit initially covered 30% of the total cost — for panels, equipment, accessories and labor — although that amount may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Pickerington solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local Pickerington solar panel installers with your questions.

 State & Local Solar Incentives